kivy/python-for-android/.github/ISSUE_TEMPLATE.md

 ### Logs

 ```
-// REPLACE ME: Paste the build ouput containing the error
+// REPLACE ME: Paste the build output containing the error
+// Keep the triple grave accent (a.k.a. backquote/backtick) to have the code formatted
 ```